noelhorvath/UrlAndFileLauncher/README.md

   - `uafl "p"`
   - `uafl "url"`
-  - `uafl p` (only works if it the path doesn't contain any space characters)
+  - `uafl p` (only works if it the path doesn't contain any space character)
   - `uafl url`
 ### Config file
 Reads the first two lines of **uafl** (config file).<br/>